Confused about what to pack for China? Don’t worry – I’ve got you covered for every season and scenario.

 Cities in the south of China, like Guilin, can get really wet in the monsoon.
 That’s why it’s worth packing some wet weather gear like an umbrella or raincoat.

-Local women also use umbrellas during summer in China.
+Local women use umbrellas during summer in China.
 This stops them from tanning.

 Special items for girls vs guys

-I’ve mentioned these things already, but here they are with Chinese characters if you need to show someone in a store.
+I’ve mentioned these things already, but here they are with Chinese characters if you forget to BYO and need to find them in a store.

 For the ladies: